floriandeboissieu/espa-dockerfiles/README.md

 <b>This is very much a WORK IN PROGRESS.
 Not currently used for anything other than development by some members of the team.</b>

 ### System Dependencies
-At this point in time, the dependencies listed here, do not reflect the versions currently used in production.  <b>AND AS SUCH HAVE NOT BEEN THROUGH VALIDATION</b>.
-Production is using older versions of nearly all dependencies.<br>
+At this point in time, the dependencies listed here, do not reflect the versions currently used in production.  <b>AND AS SUCH HAVE NOT BEEN THROUGH VALIDATION and may be reverted back to older versions</b>.
+Production is using older versions for nearly all dependencies.<br>

 The "Required" column indicates the dependency is utilized by the processing system.
 Otherwise it is probably only used by our auxiliary retrieval and generation tools and not currently added to any of the Docker images.
 Also a "yes" only indicates used by one or more applications.